-Physics 10 uses Hewitt's conceptual physics 11th edition.
-Physics 50 uses James Walker, physics 2 series uses Halliday, Resnick and Walker and physics 4 series uses Serway and Jewett.
-Physics 4D uses Modern Physics by Serway Moses and Meyer 3rd edition.
-You can use any edition of any of the textbooks.
-You are not required to buy a textbook but must use some textbook to do chapter outlines.
-HW problems will be made available.
+Physics 10 uses Hewitt's conceptual physics.
+Physics 50 uses James Walker, physics 2A - 2C series uses Halliday, Resnick and Walker and physics 4A - 4C series uses Serway and Jewett.
+Physics 4D uses Modern

+Physics by Serway Moses and Meyer 3rd.
+You can use any edition of any of the textbooks or some other book that you prefer.
+You are not required to buy any specific textbook but you must use some textbook !, in order to do required chapter outlines.
+Textbook HW questions and problems will be made available to you, electronically by email, if you choose to not use the "official" textbook

-Overall description of class (attendance, guizzes and tests):
+Basic Short Overall description of class (attendance, quizzes and tests):

-- 1) There will usually be 1 to 2 short quizzes for every 4 hours of lecture.
-Quizzes are given at the beginning of class approximately 5 to 10 minutes.
-Quizzes will be on material covered in previous three lectures and focus on a topic that you will be informed about.
-There are two midterms and a final. - 2) Students are expected to be on time for every session.
-Every two tardies (latenesses) for any of the sessions counts for one absence and only 4 absences are allowed.
-Students will be dropped from the class if they any combination of absences and tardies that add up to 4 absences.
-See attendance section below for details. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of the grade. - 4) You are responsible for recording all of your grades in a single spot so that you can calculate your "current" grade at any time in the course.
+1) There will usually be 1 to 2 short (approximately 10 minutes) quizzes for every 4 hours of lecture.
+Quizzes, (of length 5 to 7 minutes) are given nearly exactly at the beginning of class usually 5 to 7 minutes (so important to come to class on time).
+Quizzes will be on material covered in previous three lectures, and recent readings, and focus on a topic that you will be informed about.
+There are two midterms and a final.

+2) Students are expected to be on time for every session.
+Every two tardies (latenesses) - for any of the sessions (lab or lecture) is equivalent to an absence.
+Every absence after the 4th absence results in a half-point deduction on the final course grade.

+3) Save all of your quizzes, essays, exams etc... so that you have a record of your grades and in case I accidentally make a recording error and need the graded work a 2nd time.

+4) You should record all of your grades in a single spot so that you, or I, can easily estimate your "current" grade at any time in the course.